 The water that comes out of my tap is horrendous.

-The only good thing about hard water is it neutralizes shampoos with its high alkalinity and positively charged minerals.
+The only good thing about hard water is that it neutralizes shampoos with its positively charged minerals.

 Otherwise, it leaves residues on your scalp and hair just like the white slimy stuff you see around your faucets.

 Now if you’ve been suffering from an extremely greasy scalp, your water may be the problem.